amalgam8/amalgam8.github.io/CONTRIBUTING.md

     Signed-off-by: Jane Doe <jane.doe@domain.com>

-When committing using the command line you can sign off using the `--signoff` or `-s flag`.
+When committing using the command line you can sign off using the `--signoff` or `-s` flag.
 This adds a Signed-off-by line by the committer at the end of the commit log message.

     git commit -s -m "Commit message"